iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 > Just checked into this app today (12/9).
 Last exposure check was 11/18.
 Something is broken it seems.
 Really want this to work.<br> :date: __2020-12-09 13:35:36__

 > Very confusing.......<br> :date: __2020-11-29 00:19:29__

-> On the page "Michigan Coronavirus Stats" 2/3 of the page is covered with text about John Hopkins.
-To scroll the important information there is only a 1 inch window.<br> :date: __2020-11-19 14:59:18__